 Here are the things to consider when selecting an agency:

 1. What is my advertising objective?

-It is crucial for you to have an idea of what you want to accomplish with your advertising efforts.
+You must have an idea of what you want to accomplish with your advertising efforts.
 Are you launching something new?
 Do you need to reach a quantifiable goal?
 The world of marketing is vast, and hiring a broadcast production service or a publication may not be the best choice if you are hoping for seamless brand intent.
 Know the best ROI will stem from those who excel at brand strategy and execution, and not selling ad space.

-2. Choose an advertising agency with focus.
+2. Choose an advertising agency with a focus.